costafacchini/costafacchini/README.md

 ## About me

-- 🚀 I have been working in software development for more than 15 years
+- 🚀 I have been working in software development for more than 18 years
-- 🔭 I’m currently working on Ruby on Rails, Node, React
+- 🔭 I’m currently working with Go
-- 🌱 I’m currently learning Javascript, MongoDB, RabbitMQ, GraphQL
+- 🌱 I’m currently learning Event Sourcing, DDD, Clean Architecture
 - 📫 How to reach me: send mail to costafacchini@gmail.com
 - [My resume](https://costafacchini.github.io/resume/)